Head and Neck Cancer Statistics

-- In Texas in 2015, 2,793 people were expected to be diagnosed with oral cavity/pharynx cancer and 840 with larynx cancer, resulting in 694 deaths and 302 deaths, respectively.
+- In Texas in 2020, 3,464 people are expected to be diagnosed with oral cavity/pharynx cancer and 955 with larynx cancer, resulting in 782 deaths and 293 deaths, respectively.

-- In the United States, head and neck cancers comprise about 3 percent of all cancer cases and develop more frequently in men.
+- Head and neck cancers comprise about 4 percent of U.S. cancer cases and develop more frequently in men than women.

 - About 75 percent of cases of head and neck cancers are associated with the use of tobacco and alcohol.

-- Gender: Men are twice as likely to develop head and neck cancers as women, although over the last several decades the incidence in women has been increasing.
+- Gender: Men are at least twice as likely to develop head and neck cancers as women, although over the last several decades the incidence in women has been increasing.

-- HPV Infection: The human papillomavirus (HPV) increases risk for some forms of head and neck cancers.
-HPV causes about two-thirds of oropharyngeal cancers.
+- HPV Infection: The human papillomavirus (HPV) increases risk for some forms of head and neck cancers and is linked to about two-thirds of oropharyngeal cancers.

-- Radiation: Exposure to the head and neck from X-rays or radiation treatment can increase risk.
+- Radiation: Exposure to the head and neck from radiation treatment can increase risk.

-- Tobacco: Tobacco use increases risk for all head and neck cancers, especially for those of the oral cavity, hypopharynx, oropharynx, and larynx.
+- Tobacco: Tobacco use increases risk for all head and neck cancers, especially oral cavity, hypopharynx, oropharynx, and larynx.

 - Alcohol: Those who consume alcohol face a greater risk of head and neck cancers.

-- Epstein-Barr virus infection: Infection with the Epstein-Barr virus increases risk of nasopharyngeal and salivary gland cancer.
+- Epstein-Barr Virus Infection: Epstein-Barr virus infection increases risk of nasopharyngeal and salivary gland cancer.

-- Lifestyle factors: Occupational exposure to wood dust, asbestos, paint fumes, and formaldehyde; poor oral health; poor nutrition; prolonged sun exposure; marijuana use; and consumption of paan, mate, preserved or salted foods are associated with head and neck cancer.
+- Lifestyle Factors: Occupational exposure to wood dust, asbestos, paint fumes, and formaldehyde; poor oral health; poor nutrition; prolonged sun exposure; marijuana use; and consumption of paan and certain preserved or salted foods is associated with head and neck cancer.

-It is important to consult a physician if any symptoms are experienced on a persistent basis.
+It is important to consult a physician if any of the following symptoms are experienced on a persistent basis.